Asia shares cowed by Korea tensions, await Federal Reserve minutes

 Investors awaited minutes of the Fed’s June meeting to gauge how committed it was to hiking rates gain this year and any detail on plans to wind back its massive balance sheet.

-“In the May minutes, ‘a couple’ of participants worried that tight labour-market conditions could pose an inflationary risk, while ‘several others’ saw a downside risk for inflation,” said Kevin Harris, a director at Roubini Global Economics.
+“In the May minutes, ‘a couple’ of participants worried that tight labor-market conditions could pose an inflationary risk, while ‘several others’ saw a downside risk for inflation,” said Kevin Harris, a director at Roubini Global Economics.

 “We will look for any shift between those two concerns.”

-Markets imply around a 60 per cent chance of another rate rise in December and a much shallower path of future increases than most Fed members.
+Markets imply around a 60 percent chance of another rate rise in December and a much shallower path of future increases than most Fed members.

-Indeed, while some other central banks had recently sounded more hawkish, signs were any unwinding of stimulus globally would be a staggered affair.
+Indeed, while some other central banks had recently sounded more hawkish, signs were any unwinding of stimulus globally would not be a united affair.

 The chief economist at the European Central Bank noted healthier inflation was “crucially contingent” on policy staying easy, while Sweden’s central bank sounded reassuringly cautious even as it acknowledged further rate cuts were now unlikely.